 Orlando Interior Design and Real Estate Services Based out of our Lake Mary Design Center and Orlando Locations

-FLQ is an award winning Central Florida based interior design firm with locations in Orlando, FL and Lake Mary, FL.
+FLQ is an award winning Central Florida based north Orlando Interior Design Firm with locations in Orlando, FL and Lake Mary, FL.
 We invite you to visit our retail showroom located at 152 N 4th Street Lake Mary, Florida 32746.
 FLQ is unique because our designs are not repeated and we work within your budget and at your pace.
 “Each design is a reflection of you.” – Erika Benfield.

 We have a professional approach and take pride in our work, as a result each project is enjoyable for years to come.
 View our media page for a list of publications that renown Orlando Interior Designer Erika Benfield has been featured in.